 The Board is responsible for the orientation and education of new directors.
-If and when a new director is appointed to the Board, the Board will provide appropriate orientation, including the measures taken for the ongoing education of the directors and a detailed introduction to the business of the Company as it has done for the current directors, such as meeting with the Company and members of its executive team, being an observer at Board and Committee meetings, being provided with and reviewing extensive materials and touring the Company's manufacturing plants or attending automotive conferences (whether virtually or in person absent a pandemic).
+If and when a new director is appointed to the Board, the Board will provide appropriate orientation, including the measures taken for the ongoing education of the directors and a detailed introduction to the business of the Company as it has done for the current directors.
+Mr. Schoch, who joined the Board in August, 2018, has been to numerous plants, has met with the Company and members of its executive team, attended the Detroit auto show in January, 2019 and has been provided with and reviewed extensive materials.
+Dr. Shoichet, a new nominee director, has met with the Company and members of its executive team, has been an observer at Board and Committee meetings, has attended the Detroit auto show in January 2019 and has been provided with and reviewed extensive materials and toured one of the Ontario manufacturing plants.